rahulrawat03/cms/README.md

 ### Actor

-Actors are one of the most important attribute of a movie but `actor` entity itself can have much more to it apart from just a name.
+Actors are one of the most important attributes of a movie but `actor` entity itself can have much more to it apart from just a name.
 So, we cannot define an `actor` using one of our primitive types.
 This is where we make use of `object` to create a schema type specific to our use-case using the foundation types.

 ```js
   {